tbroyer/gradle-apt-plugin/README.md

 * `annotationProcessorConfigurationName` (read-only `String`) returning the `<sourceSet>AnnotationProcessor>` configuration name
 * `annotationProcessorPath`, a `FileCollection` defaulting to the `<sourceSet>AnnotationProcessor` configuration

+Each source set's `output` gains a `generatedSourcesDirs` property, a `FileCollection` aggregating the `options.annotationProcessorGeneratedSourcesDirectory` for `JavaCompile` and `GroovyCompile` corresponding to the source set.
+This allows, for example, packaging the generated sources in a _sources JAR_, a dependency on `output.generatedSourcesDir` will automatically trigger a compilation to generate those sources.

 Each `JavaCompile` and `GroovyCompile` task gains an `aptOptions` (read-only) property, itself with 3 properties:
   * `annotationProcessing`, a `boolean` setting whether annotation processing is enabled or not; this maps to the `-proc:none` compiler argument, and defaults to `true` (meaning that argument is not passed in, and annotation processing is enabled)
   * `processors`, a list of annotation processor class names, mapping to the `-processor` compiler argument